Biography

 ARTIST STATEMENT

-Within my ongoing body of work, the early 20th century large-format view camera is an instrument for both precision and abstraction; creating a document of the limits of our vision and comprehension, of sight’s periphery and of forces counter to the visible.
+Within my ongoing body of work, the early 20th century large-format view camera is an instrument for both precision and abstraction; creating a document of the limits of our vision and comprehension, of forces counter to the visible.
 The resulting images represent a convergence of two scales; the physical world, and the interior world lying hidden in all things, a synchronism of the eternal and the everyday.

 Compositions evolve, are photographed, and then devolve into the next image.
 Materials and objects photographed are discarded or reincorporated into future works, secondary to the photograph itself.
 Black and white negatives are contact-printed in cyanotype, silver gelatin, or enlarged in the darkroom to create large-scale silver prints.
 Large-format color negatives are scanned and converted to digital with minimal editing of the image.